mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # ERROR: The cluster can't use imread or imresize?

-The solution for imread was to specify that plugin='tifffile'
+The solution for imread was to specify that plugin='tifffile'.
+This is not necessary if we upgrade to scikit-image 0.13.0, which we had to do in order to get the correct skimage.morphology.warp function!

 (Pdb) c
 Using TensorFlow backend.